audy/hiseq-16s-pipeline/doc/hipergator-instructions.md

 ## 5. Create an OTU table from the output files (`uc` files)

+After all the jobs have finished running, we need to generate an OTU table that can be read by SourceTracker.

+SourceTracker uses output from a different tool for analyzing 16S amplicons known as QIIME, so we need to pass the `--qiime` argument to get a QIIME-like OTU table.

 ```sh
 hp-count-taxonomies-single --qiime --input *.uc --output otu_table.txt
 ```